SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 [slide hideTitle]

-# Spring data
+# Spring Data

-Spring data the module of the **Spring Ecosystem**, which is responsible for operating with databases.
-It's combined with an ORM such as **Hibernate**, giving us full access over our database and providing us with another level of abstraction over our JPA provider.
+Spring Data is the module of the **Spring Ecosystem** responsible for operating with databases.

+It is combined with an ORM like **Hibernate**, giving us full access to our database and providing us with another level of abstraction over our JPA provider.

-A few of the tools we get when working with **Spring data** are:
+Working with **Spring Data** provides multiple benefits, such as:

-- Extra level of **abstraction** over the used ORM
+- An extra level of **abstraction** over the used ORM

 - The chance to integrate **custom repositories**

 - We can create **dynamic query derivation** from repository method names

-- Better **exception handling** by translating data access related exceptions
+- Better **exception handling** by translating data access-related exceptions

-- And many more...

 [image assetsSrc="Spring-data-introduction(2).png" /]